sharm588/SAV-Simulator/README.md

     3. In the 'VM options' section under 'Configuration', type '-Djava.library.path=' followed by the path for the files for the CPLEX library ('-Djava.library.path=/.../CPLEX_Studio1210/cplex/bin/x86-64_osx' for macOS)
     4. Click the 'Apply' button then 'Ok'

 3.)
-Go to the *build.gradle* file and compile the cplex.jar file under *dependencies*
+Go to the *build.gradle* file and compile the cplex.jar file with your cplex.jar path under *dependencies*

-   *Note: Make sure to click the 'import changes' pop-up that shows up when using IntelliJ*
+   *Note: Make sure to click the 'import changes' pop-up that may show up when using IntelliJ*

     compile files('/.../CPLEX_Studio1210/cplex/lib/cplex.jar')